 Rejecting Incoming Mail

-A mail violation notice will be issued on any opened mail that was returned to sender, confiscated, or was placed in the inmate’s property bin for content.
+A mail violation notice will be issued on any opened mail that was returned to sender, confiscated, or was placed in the adult in custody's property bin for content.
 The Clackamas County Jail is not responsible for editing the content of the mail -- rather, the entire correspondence will be rejected.

-- Notice of censorship/confiscation of mail shall be provided to the inmate and sender within 3 days of the action, excluding weekends and holidays.
-Such notice shall be in writing and set forth the reason or reasons for the action and the inmate and sender’s right to a review upon written request within 7 days of the notice.
+- Notice of censorship/confiscation of mail shall be provided to the adult in custody and sender within 3 days of the action, excluding weekends and holidays.
+Such notice shall be in writing and set forth the reason or reasons for the action and the adult in custody and sender's right to a review upon written request within 7 days of the notice.

-- Within 7 days of the notice of censorship/confiscation, a review will be held -- if requested in writing by the inmate and/or sender -- to determine whether the confiscation was appropriate.
+- Within 7 days of the notice of censorship/confiscation, a review will be held -- if requested in writing by the adult in custody and/or sender -- to determine whether the confiscation was appropriate.

 - Unless there is substantial evidence that the mail violates this regulation, it shall be delivered to the addressee.
-If the Jail finds there is substantial evidence of violation, a Jail official shall order the item censored/confiscated and placed in the inmate’s property bin or returned to the sender at the inmate’s expense.
+If the Jail finds there is substantial evidence of violation, a Jail official shall order the item censored/confiscated and placed in the adult in custody's property bin or returned to the sender at the adult in custody's expense.

-- The Jail Commander may evaluate the findings of the review -- upon written request of the inmate -- within 5 days of the findings, excluding holidays and weekends.
+- The Jail Commander may evaluate the findings of the review -- upon written request of the adult in custody -- within 5 days of the findings, excluding holidays and weekends.